marcodallavecchia/biologistsadventure/_pages/external.md

 In collaboration with <a href="https://vfonsecad.github.io/dynamistics/">Valeria</a>, we are creating teaching material on the theme of **reproducibility**, especially in science and academic.

-- We originally taught a lecture on fundamentals of Git for version control as part of a univeristy course, but we want the material to continue to be freely available.
-You can find the slides [here](https://vfonsecad.github.io/mv_version_control/index#/).
+- We originally taught a lecture on fundamentals of Git for version control as part of a university course, but we want the material to continue to be freely available.
+You can find the slides [here](https://vfonsecad.github.io/mv_version_control/).

+- I later made a written tutorial on fundamentals of version control to make it easier for a person to follow the material independently.
+You can find it [here](https://mv_group.gitlab.io/version_control_tutorial/docs/tutorial/).

 - For a talk in the UNAL university in Colombia, we created a presentation (_in Spanish_) for a broader audience on the issue of reproducibility and how to address it.
 You can find the slides of the talk [here](https://vfonsecad.github.io/reproducibilidad_es/dialogos_unal_2021).